 Install Open iSCSI

 1. Open a shell via the GUI or SSH into your Proxmox Backup server VM.
-Let’s install open iSCSI, then configure it to start on each boot.
+Run all three blocks of commands below.Â

 apt update

-apt install open-iscsi
+apt install open-iscsi parted -y

 modprobe iscsi_tcp